Please, donate here to support us on our journey to empower women and achieve gender balance in decision making.

-EWOB was co-funded by the Progress Programme of the European Union.
+EWOB was co-funded by the Rights, Equality and Citizenship (REC) Programme of the European Union.

 PwC is a EWOB sponsor since its inception.